 Colorado Department of Education Dropout Resources - Assisting school districts, school leaders, teachers and staff in creating a Student Graduation and Completion Plan.

 Colorado High School Charter - a safe inclusive learning community geared towards giving kids a second chance at receiving a High School Diploma

 Colorado Youth For A Change - works with Colorado school districts to create dropout outreach and recovery programs, implement intervention programs that prevent dropping out, and design new school programs to meet the needs of out-of-school youth.

-Denver Public Schools Resource Page - links to a variety of resources addressing various educational issues.
+Denver Public Schools Parent Resource Guide - links to a variety of resources addressing various educational issues.